qbaghi/lisatutos/README.md

 ```
 git clone https://github.com/qbaghi/lisatutos.git
 ```
-* or from your web browser click on the the green "download" button of this github page
+* or from your web browser click on the "Clone or download" green button of this Github page